skycoin/exchange-api/exchange-api.md

 ## REST API

-Tradebot's REST API is based on [JSON-RPC 2.0](http://www.jsonrpc.org/specification).
+The REST API is based on [JSON-RPC 2.0](http://www.jsonrpc.org/specification).

 ### Types